 At Southeast we are a community that is committed to the prevention of sexual violence.
 We empower our campus through bystander intervention strategies and shared responsibility to promote the safety and well-being of all members of our community.
 Although we strive to foster a safe, secure learning environment, our community is not immune from sexual assault.
 When sexual violence occurs we want you to know that you are not alone, we believe you, and we are here to help.
-For confidential support, advocacy and counseling service please contact Counseling and Disability Services and Campus Violence Prevention Program.
+For confidential support, advocacy and counseling service please contact Center for Behavioral Health and Accessibility and Campus Violence Prevention Program.
 We will share resources and options to assist in the healing process.

 At Southeast Missouri State University, any non-consensual sexual activity is prohibited.
 The University’s Procedures for Defining and Adjudicating Sexual Violence Cases Involving Students provides a clear explanation of consent.

 Consent is an affirmative decision to engage in mutually acceptable sexual activity given by clear actions or words.